DFE-Digital/architecture/reference/dfe-target-architecture.md

 data sharing, and business journeys used by internal DfE staff.](../../images/target-architecture-user-journeys.png)

-The model highlights that while users and services may differ, many rely on the same underlying data and capabilities.
+The target architecture helps structure these shared capabilities as reusable **engines** that support many services across the department.

 ## From user journeys to architecture